arnaugamez/arnaugamez.github.io/_posts/2020-04-12-advent-solve-lagrange-cutter.md

     <figcaption>Second input and check</figcaption>
 </figure>

 As you can see, it makes a `malloc` of the number of bytes corresponding to the first input value.
 So it will be a malloc of 6 bytes.
 Then is asks for a second input with the call to `scanf` function, storing the value into the memory address pointed by string pointer `ptr`.
-After that, it checks the length of this second input to be equal as the first input number `6`.
+After that, it checks the length of this second input to be equal to the first input number `6`.
 If the check fails, it will go to print us another error message "still noup" (remember it from the strings listing we have seen before).

 ### Understand last loop (3rd check)

-If we provide a as second input a string of length 6 it will then go through the last part of the main function that can be seen here:
+If we provide as a second input a string of length 6 it will then go through the last part of the main function that can be seen here:

 <figure class="align-center" style="width:300px">
     <a href="/assets/images/posts/lagrange_cutter_11.png"><img src="/assets/images/posts/lagrange_cutter_11.png"></a>
     <figcaption>Last part of the main function</figcaption>
 </figure>

 It is obvious that the `var_28h` is another counter for a loop.
 It gets initialized with 0.
-Then it is compared against the first input, which, as we have just seen, it should be the length of the second input string, i.e. `6`.
+Then it is compared against the first input, whose value should be the length of the second input string as we have just seen, i.e. `6`.
 While the value of `var_28h` is less than `6` it will perform some computations and another comparison.
 If the comparison succeeds, its value will be incremented by 1 and loop back to the comparison against first input.

 (Feel free to rename the `var_28h` variable to `counter_2` for example.
 This can be done as before: select it and press `Y`)